nsidc/git-training/doc/tutorial/working-locally/08-fix-main.md

-# Fix an error on the "main" branch
+# "Diverge" by fixing an error on the `main` branch

 A colleague has asked you to create a version of this document with more spelling and grammar corrections applied.
 You're not ready with your changes on the